 No one was surprised that the assassination took place and that it led to a war!
 However, it was a great shock to the students involved in the plot - and to most other people at the time - that the war turned out to be so long and so incredibly bloody.
 The killing of the archduke and his wife set off a chain of events: Austria attacked Serbia; Russia backed Serbia; the alliance system came into play pulling Britain and France in on Russia's side and Germany in on Austria's.
-Not to be outdone, the Ottoman Empire joined in too - on the side of the Central Powers (Germany, Austria).
 The Great War had begun.